Corporate jargon

-Corporate jargon, variously known as corporate speak, corporate lingo, business speak, business jargon, management speak, workplace jargon, corporatese or commercialese, is the jargon often used in large corporations, bureaucracies, and similar workplaces.
-The tone is associated with managers of large corporations, business management consultants, and occasionally government.
-Reference to such jargon is typically derogatory, implying the use of long, complicated, or obscure words, abbreviations, euphemisms, and acronyms.
+Corporate jargon (variously known as corporate speak, corporate lingo, corpo lingo, business speak, business jargon, management speak, workplace jargon, corpospeak, corporatese, or commercialese) is the jargon often used in large corporations, bureaucracies, and similar workplaces.
+The language register of the term is generally being presented in a negative light or disapprovingly.
+It is often considered to be needlessly obscure or, alternatively, used to disguise an absence of information.
+Its use in corporations and other large organisations has been widely noted in media.

+Marketing speak is a related label for wording styles used to promote a product or service.

+Coinage and use

+Corporate speak is associated with managers of large corporations, business management consultants, and occasionally government.
+Reference to such jargon is typically derogatory, implying the use of long, complicated, or obscure words; abbreviations; euphemisms; and acronyms.
 For that reason some of its forms may be considered as an argot.
-Some of these words may be actually new inventions, designed purely to fit the specialized meaning of a situation or even to "spin" negative situations as positive situations, for example, in the practice of greenwashing.
+Some of these words may be neologisms or inventions, designed purely to fit the specialized meaning of a situation or even to "spin" negative situations as positive situations, for example in the practice of greenwashing.
 Although it is pervasive in the education field, its use has been criticized as reflecting a sinister view of students as commodities and schools as retail outlets.

+Criticism

 The use of corporate jargon is criticised for its lack of clarity as well as for its tedium, making meaning and intention opaque and understanding difficult.
 It is also criticized for not only enabling delusional thoughts, but allowing them to be seen as an asset in the workplace.
+Corporate jargon has been criticized as "pompous" and "a tool for making things seem more impressive than they are".
+Steven Poole writes that it is "engineered to deflect blame, complicate simple ideas, obscure problems, and perpetuate power relations".

 Marketing speak is a related label for wording styles used to promote a product or service to a wide audience by seeking to create the impression that the vendors of the service possess a high level of sophistication, skill, and technical knowledge.
-Such language is often used in marketing press releases, advertising copies, and prepared statements read by executives and politicians.
+Such language is often used in marketing press releases, advertising copy, and prepared statements read by executives and politicians.